Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 ```

 Next, let's append a few records to the log.
 The unit of read/write to a log is
-called a record---data with some automatically generated metadata---represented
+called a record--data with some automatically generated metadata--represented
 as a python dictionary.
 The special key `data` represents the data we wish to
 append to the log, and its value should be a python (binary) string.